Melanee-Melanee/Speech-Recognition-Chatbot/README.md

   # Install dependencies:
   1. Install "pyttsx3"
   2. Install "speech_recognition"
+  3. Install "openai"

 ## Notice: I have developed this code on Ubuntu Linux machine

+AI Usage Disclosure:

+I am Melaneee and as a data scientist committed to ethical practices, I hereby disclose that all codes, repositories, and models developed by me are intended solely for positive and beneficial applications for humanity.
+I strictly prohibit the use of my work for any detrimental, harmful, or unethical purposes.